-Hytera implemented a HyTalk PoC radio and dispatching system at EMCO’s coal mine on Sakhalin Island in eastern Russia using a commercial LTE operator’s network.
+Hytera implemented a HyTalk PoC radio and dispatching system at EMCO’s coal mine on Sakhalin Island using a commercial LTE operator’s network.
 The solution has greatly improved capacity and coverage across the site to support voice and data services, which are enhancing the efficiency of mining operations.

 The East Mining Company (EMCO), written in Russian as Vostochnaya Mining Company (VGK), operates the open cast Solntsevsky coal mine situated in the Uglegorsk district of Sakhalin Island in the far east of the Russian Federation.